Let’s Encrypt and DNSimple

 - You can request as many certificates as you want, as long as you stay within Let’s Encrypt rate limits.

 - Depending on your plan, you can specify the hostname for the certificate, or it will be defaulted to www/root domain.
+Please see plans and pricing page to view all options and change your plan if needed.

 - Depending on your plan, you can specify up to 100 extra hostnames for a single certificate.
 Remember that Let’s Encrypt doesn’t support wildcard certificates, and we currently only support subdomains (it’s not possible to add names from different domains).